Last news in Fakti

 Why does Greece have so much money

-Dec 17, 2024 19:48 69
+Dec 17, 2024 19:48 113

-Revenue is not only from tourism
+Revenues are not only from tourism

-The economic situation also plays a role, which is developing differently in Greece than in many other EU countries.
+The economic situation also plays a role, which in Greece is developing differently than in many other EU countries.
 While the average growth for the Community is 0.9 percent, the European Commission expects 2.3 percent growth for Greece in 2025 after 2.1 percent this year.

 Salaries and pensions are still low

-Despite the good development, Mitsotakis warns that it is too early to relax - due to the relative poverty of Greeks, whose salaries and pensions were severely reduced during the financial crisis from 2010 to 2018.
+Despite the good development, Mitsotakis warns that it is too early to relax - due to the relative poverty of Greeks, whose salaries and pensions were greatly reduced during the financial crisis from 2010 to 2018.
 The economic recovery is reaching the people very slowly, although the government is constantly increasing pensions and the minimum wage by small amounts.
 A 2.4 percent increase in pensions is planned for next year.

 And unemployment should fall below 10 percent next year - after reaching a record 40 during the crisis.
 Greece is also doing an excellent job of paying off its debts - loans to international creditors are being serviced, and the crisis amount given by the IMF was repaid ahead of schedule.
-The government debt ratio should decrease to 147 percent in 2025 - down from 164 percent just two years ago.
+The government debt ratio should decrease to 147 percent in 2025 - from 164 percent just two years ago.